rgommers/rgommers-website/content/post/numfocus-summit-summary.md

 ## Conclusion

 The Summit was a great experience for me this year.
 Not everything went well and on the last day I ran out of steam, but I would recommend anyone going next year if given the chance.
 I've met a large number of interesting people, and learned about new tools, business models and project maintenance ideas.
-Finally having to present twice on the NumPy roadmap really forced me to think about where the project is (or could be) going.
+Finally, having to present twice on the NumPy roadmap really forced me to think about where the project is (or could be) going.